Owners Book Recommendations

 been published, aswell as being exceptional reads.
 They highlight great

-Thornton Stringfellow, Samuel Cartwright, Albert Taylor Bledsoe, and
+Thornton Stringfellow, Samuel Cartwright, Albert Bledsoe, & former South

-former Governor and pro-slavery thinker James Henry Hammond; there are
+Carolina Governor, and pro-slavery thinker James Henry Hammond; there are

 many more excellent writers to be found therein.
-If you want two books with the largest quantity
+If you want two books with

-of pro-slavery material these would be my recommendation.
+the largest quantity of pro-slavery material these would be my recommendations.

 One of the best post-war attempts to give the pro-slavery cause representation,